-The Society has a target of continuing to reduce its scope 1 emissions to reach or get closer to net zero over the next 10 years.
+The Society has a target of continuing to reduce its scope 1 emissions to reach or get closer to net zero as soon as feasibly possible.

-Scope 2 - indirect emissions - The Society oversees a property portfolio directly managed by the Society and the Board, with assistance from Commercial Property Partners (CPP).
+Scope 2 - indirect emissions - The Society and the Board directly manages a property portfolio, with assistance from Commercial Property Partners (CPP).
 In 2023, a thorough assessment of all properties' Energy Performance Certificates (EPC) was completed.
-Throughout 2024, collaborative efforts with tenants will be initiated to improve EPC scores of D or below.
+Throughout 2024 we have worked with our tenants to improve EPC scores of D or below.
+The work delivered so far increased the number of properties with an EPC of C or above, from 79% to 83%, with an EPC rating of A (the highest rating) increasing from 19% in 2023 to 25% at the 2024 year end.
 Attaining an optimal EPC target is challenging given the nature of commercial properties and potential cost implications for members.
 Nevertheless, ongoing cooperation with tenants will continue to implement environmentally friendly changes.

-Scope 3 - Investment portfolio / employee commuting- Russell Investments as the Society's Outsourced Chief Investment Officer (OCIO) is part of the UK Stewardship Code and has been a signatory of the UN Principles for Responsible Investment since 2009.
+Scope 3 - Investment portfolio - Russell Investments as the Society's Outsourced Chief Investment Officer (OCIO) is part of the UK Stewardship Code and has been a signatory of the UN Principles for Responsible Investment since 2009.
 The with-profits investment portfolio is targeting a net zero carbon emissions goal by 2050.
-There are no direct holdings within oil and gas sectors within the portfolio.
-Our OCIO excludes companies that are significantly involved in coal production from all underlying funds, capturing both the risks and opportunities of the transition from traditional to renewable energy sources, excluding companies generating over 25% of their revenue from coal-related activities.
+There are no direct holdings in oil and gas sectors within the portfolio.
+Our OCIO excludes companies that are significantly involved in coal production from all underlying funds, capturing both the risks and opportunities of the transition from traditional to renewable energy sources, excluding companies generating over 25% of their revenue from coalrelated activities.